secdec/astam-correlator/threadfix-ham/src/main/java/com/denimgroup/threadfix/framework/impl/rails/routeParsing/README.txt

+# Summary

 In this folder is an implementation of a 3-pass Rails routes.rb parser.
-The design intends to separate language parsing from the routes.rb APIs.
+The design intends to separate language parsing from the Rails routing APIs.
 These route APIs include the built-in route-entry types and may include third-party route-entry types.
 By separating syntax parsing from entry parsing it becomes easier to add support for new language features, API features and third-party APIs.